d-uzlov/k8s-homelab/docs/k8s/kubeadm-3-create-cluster.md

 # Prerequisites

 1. Each master node must have a static IP.
-Many things will break if IP changes.

-When a master node joins the cluster, it registers with its current `advertise-address`, which is currently enforced to be direct IP.
-Also, this IP is baked into node certificate.
-Even though you can re-configure kube-apiserver locally, it will have troubles connecting to the rest of the cluster, or to etcd.

 If you want to change master node IP, join a second node and remove the first one.

 Worker nodes seems to work fine with dynamic IPs.

+Etcd IP is baked into many things.
+It can be solved by using external etcd.

+Master nodes are registered with IP (aka `advertise-address`).
+When this IP changes, it's as if you join a different node with the same name, which causes collisions, and some things break.

+It's possible to re-program the node to update the certificate to include new IP, and change apiserver pod to work with whatever IP it has, but kubelet has a lot of errors in its logs, and node CSRs don't work properly, and there are likely other issues.

 References:
 - https://github.com/kubernetes/kubeadm/issues/338

-2. DNS address for control plane endpoint.
+2. Create a stable DNS address for control plane endpoint.

 If you only want 1 master node, it can point to this node.
 If you have several master nodes, it needs to point to some common virtual IP, or a load balancer.
-If for now you have 1 but later you'll want to add more, you can just configure this DNS address.
+If for now you have 1 but later you'll want to add more, you can just re-configure this DNS address.

 This address must be available before you create the cluster, or kubelet will fail to start.